FAQ

 I often say, "The Work works when you work the Work the way that the Work works."

-It works so well in fact that if after three to four months (the 12 session recommended minimum commitment) of doing this targeted, focused work (including the required homework, reading, skills practice to an 80% minimum level) that if we have not made measurable progress towards your goals I will fire myself.
+It works so well, in fact, that if after three to four months (the 12-session recommended minimum commitment) of doing this targeted, focused work (including you doing the required homework, reading, skills practice to an 80% minimum level), we have not made measurable progress towards your goals, I will fire myself.
 I have not had to do this yet.

 Those who commit to this work simply (though not easily) win.
 Those who don’t do the work don’t get the results.
 Those who do, do.